ansible/molecule/doc/source/driver/docker/usage.rst

 not a number, it does not need to be in quotes.

 A specific registry can also be defined with the ``registry`` option in the container.
-When accessing a private registry, ensure your docker client is logged into whichever registry you are trying to access.
+When accessing a private registry, ensure your Docker client is logged into whichever registry you are trying to access.